Les Vampires: Home media

-On 16 May 2000, the film was released on DVD in the US by Image Entertainment on two discs, with music by Robert Israel.
+In May 2000, the serial was released on DVD in the US by Image Entertainment on two discs, with music by Robert Israel.
 Additional features to this version are the short films For the Children (a wartime fundraiser starring the cast of Les Vampires) and Bout de Zan and the Shirker (a comedy featuring René Poyen), as well as a supplementary essay on the film "The Public Is My Master" by Fabrice Zagury.
-Gaumont released a special French restored edition on 22 March 2006.
-Containing four discs, it also includes a documentary on Feuillade titled Louis Feuillade at Work, a featurette on the serial's restoration and a 32-page booklet.
-On 24 March 2008 Artificial Eye released a three disc UK edition, which includes five short films and a new musical accompaniment by Éric le Guen.
-On 14 August 2012 a Blu-ray Disc version was released by Kino International on two discs, remastered from the Cinémathèque Française 35mm film restoration, with a musical score by the Mont Alto Motion Picture Orchestra and a trailer for Fantômas.
+Gaumont released a special French restored edition in March 2006.
+Containing four discs, it includes a documentary on Feuillade titled Louis Feuillade at Work, a featurette on the serial's restoration and a 32-page booklet.
+In March 2008 Artificial Eye released a three disc UK edition, which includes five short films and a new musical accompaniment by Éric le Guen.

+In August 2012 a Blu-ray version was released by Kino International on two discs, remastered from the Cinémathèque Française 35mm film restoration, with a musical score by the Mont Alto Motion Picture Orchestra and a trailer for Fantômas.
+On October 2017, a six disc French Blu-ray edition, which inlcuided Fantômas and 2 DVDs with bonus features, was released by Gaumont.
+A limited edition Blu-ray box set, which also included Fantômas, Judex and Tih Minh all restored on 4K, was released by Eureka Entertainment through its Masters of Cinema series in September 2024.